ROCm/HIP/docs/reference/programming_model.rst

   under :ref:`warp_cross_lane_functions`.

 Block
-  The defining feature of a block (or thread block) is that all threads in it will share an instance of memory which they may use to share data or synchronize with one another.
+  The defining feature of a block (or thread block) is that all threads in the same block are executed on the same Compute Unit, share an instance of memory which they may use to share data and can synchronize with one another.

   The size of a block is user-configurable but is maximized by the queryable capabilities of the executing hardware.
-The unique ID of the thread within a block is 3-dimensional as provided by the API.
+The unique ID of the thread within a block is 3-dimensional as provided by the `threadIdx` built-in.
 When linearizing thread IDs within a block, assume the "fast index" being dimension ``x``, followed by the ``y`` and ``z`` dimensions.

 Grid
   The outermost grouping is called a grid.
 A grid manifests as a single dispatch of a kernel for execution.
-The unique ID of each block within a grid is 3-dimensional, as provided by the API and is queryable by every thread within the block.
+The unique ID of each block within a grid is 3-dimensional, as provided by the `blockIdx` built-in and is queryable by every thread within the block.

 Cooperative Groups Thread Model
 -------------------------------------------------------------------------------